Pregnancy and COVID-19 (Coronavirus) | Northfield Hospital & Clinics

 Can I breastfeed if I have COVID-19?

-Can I come in to review my Birth Plan and Tour the Birth Center before I deliver?
+Can I review my birth plan and tour the Birth Center before I deliver?

-• Please fill out your Birth Plan online, or in your education folder.
+• Birth Plan: Please fill out your Birth Plan online(link is external)(link is external), or in your education folder.
 You can submit it online, or turn in the paper form at a prenatal appointment or when you come in to deliver.
 Your nurse will review and discuss it with you at that time.
 If you have specific questions, please ask your OB Provider at one of your prenatal appointments.

-What is the best way to communicate my concerns?
+What is the best way to communicate with my provider?

-The best way to reach your provider is by email through MyHealth Info.
-Log in or sign up for MyHealth Info.
-Learn more about MyHealth Info
+The best way to reach your provider is by email through the MyHealth Info patient portal.